yume-chan/ya-webadb/.github/ISSUE_TEMPLATE/demo_bug.md

 ---
-name: Bug report
+name: Demo bug
-about: Create a report to help us improve
+about: File a bug when using the official demo website
 title: ''
+labels:
-labels: bug
+  - bug
+  - demo
 assignees: ''

 ---